DevOps vs SRE: Key Differences Explained

 Collaboration and communication

-The overall goal of shipping secure and reliable software involves stakeholders like the developments, operations, and other relevant teams to adhere to DevOps practices of collaborating and actively communicating throughout the SDLC.
+The overall goal of shipping secure and reliable software involves stakeholders like the development teams, operations teams, and other relevant teams to adhere to DevOps practices of collaborating and actively communicating throughout the SDLC.

 Infrastructure as Code